viewzavr/vr-cinema/examples/wafe-fronts/README.md

 ```

 That is, in this file we declared one parameter `n` and one visual object of type triangles (`FILE_triangles_surf`).
 The  files  in  subdirectory `surface` ([1.txt](https://viewzavr.com/apps/vr-cinema-samples/wafe-fronts/surface/1.txt) ...
-[30.txt](https://viewzavr.com/apps/vr-cinema-samples/wafe-fronts/surface/30.txt)) which represents steps of wave fronts  have  the  following  form  of content:
+[30.txt](https://viewzavr.com/apps/vr-cinema-samples/wafe-fronts/surface/30.txt)) represent sections of wave fronts and  have  the  following  form  of content:
 ```
 X,Y,Z,X2,Y2,Z2,X3,Y3,Z3
 -1.858, -0.0137, 0.8582, -1.8535, -0.0425, 0.8554, -1.8332, -0.0432, 0.8793